Inald/Frogger-Refactoring-2019/README.md

 ## Extensions

 ### Highscores
-Two type of Highscores were implemented one for the overall score of the level being played and also one for each round that is displayed to a user in a sorted fashion (Descending)
+Two type of Highscores were implemented one for the overall score of the level being played and also one for each round that is displayed to a user in a sorted fashion (Descending).

 ![Frogger](src/main/resources/highScoreDisplay.PNG)

 ### Further Levels
-Further level implementation was allowed once the main class was refactored to put the level being played into an abstract class that could be overridden to alter the game
+Further level implementation was allowed once the main class was refactored to put the level being played into an abstract class that could be overridden to alter the game.
 ![Frogger](src/main/resources/Furtherlevels.PNG)
 ### JUnit
 Twenty Eight JUnit Tests added, For example: